Data-Driven Integration Kernels for Interpretable Nonlocal Operator Learning: Impact Statement

 \section{Impact Statement}

 Many geophysical processes depend on nonlocal structure in horizontal space, height, and time, yet most data-driven models encode these dependencies implicitly, limiting interpretability and robustness.
-This work introduces data-driven integration kernels, which make nonlocal influence explicit by separating how information is aggregated from how local predictions are made.
+This work introduces data-driven integration kernels, a framework that makes nonlocal influence explicit by separating how information is aggregated from how local predictions are made.
 Because kernels define physically interpretable weighting patterns, they allow nonlocal structure to be analyzed and compared alongside predictive performance, revealing whether different modeling choices rely on similar forms of nonlocal dependence.
 The resulting kernel-integrated features provide a direct pathway for informing and constraining physically interpretable parameterizations derived from data-driven models.